mitch-b/course-in-a-box/modules/netweaver gateway/_posts/2000-01-05-generating-model-definition.markdown

 1. Right click on Associations and choose Create

+    In the Association Name column, put `LineItems` (even though you see something else below).
+This will eventually be addressable by `SalesOrders('x')/LineItems`.

     ![sap_11_create_association.PNG]({{site.baseurl}}/img/sap_11_create_association.PNG)

     For cardinality of the association, we have `1` Sales Order, which has `0..n` Line Items (since a Sales Order needs to exist to have 0 or more line items related to it).